 God, in his very nature, is a relational God (Father, Son and Holy Spirit).
 He created us to live in authentic community, with true heart connection, with one another.
 He made us to desire intimacy with others but we fight against it tooth and nail because society and Satan make us feel inadequate, unworthy and riddled with FEAR.

-In an effort of self- preservation and protection, we put on our false “fines” and sit comfortably on the periphery of our own lives; safe, untouched and unseen.
+In an effort for self- preservation and protection, we put on our false “fines” and sit comfortably on the periphery of our own lives; safe, untouched and unseen.

 Are we willing to embrace not being “fine” all the time?